 Although all novels have resolutions, it is important to note that not all resolutions are happy or convenient.
 Some may experience convenient resolutions to their conflicts while others do not.
 The fact that not all authors create resolutions that are convenient or “happy” makes these works more realistic and oftentimes more compelling.
 After all, in real life, not everything leads to a happy ending.
 Even in movies, it is oftentimes the more complicated story, without a happy ending, which is the most moving.
 Good examples of such movies are Million Dollar Baby, Titanic, and My Sister’s Keeper.

-Thornton Wilder’s The Bridge of San Luis Rey is an important work to consider because in the beginning of the novel, the climax has already happened; an accident occurred on a well-known bridge, the bridge of San Luis Rey, and killed four of the book’s central characters.
+Thornton Wilder’s The Bridge of San Luis Rey is an important work to consider because in the beginning of the novel, the climax has already happened; an accident occurred on a well-known bridge, the bridge of San Luis Rey and killed four of the book’s central characters.
 The writer goes on to consider the accident and what it means.
 Everything that happens from the beginning to the end of the story revolves around these deaths, the histories of those involved in the accident, and the characters’ lives before they died.
 The climax is the starting point of the novel and a skillfully drawn-out exposition and resolution make up the rest of the book.
-When dealing with profound subjects such as fate, and the nature of humanity, as Wilder does, it can make sense to have a nonlinear movement in the story.
+When dealing with profound subjects such as fate and the nature of humanity, as Wilder does, it can make sense to have a nonlinear movement in the story.

 In Immortal, the reader is also introduced to a major conflict and climax in the beginning of the book.
 Luca is living on the street with a trusted companion, Massimo.
 Massimo betrays him, and this betrayal changes Luca’s life profoundly; after he is accused of theft, Luca is sent to live in a brothel where he is held prisoner and prostituted.
-The reader is shocked and drawn in immediately.
-Immortal is not a story in which the protagonist is trying to create an ordinary and fulfilling life; this resolution will evade him all his life.
+The reader is shocked and drawn in immediately Immortal is not a story in which the protagonist is trying to create an ordinary and fulfilling life; this resolution will evade him all his life.
 The purpose of his existence, to find understanding, will also evade him for most of his life.
 When dealing with a book that will not resolve conveniently or happily, it can be effective to introduce conflict right in the beginning of the story, as Slatton does in Immortal.
 This sets the reader up for the character’s bleak future, and sparse moments of happiness.

 Placing the reader into two completely separate worlds, the author immerses us into Victorian as well as contemporary England; Byatt situates us in the contemporary, academic world, a world of dissertations, professors, libraries, and research, as well as a past where Victorian poets thrived in their artistic communities.

-So, the reader is pulled into a world of clues, literary hypotheses, and secrets, and while considering the book, the reader needs to make meaning of the complex and well-crafted language.
+So, the reader is pulled into a world of clues, literary hypotheses, and secrets, and while considering the book, the reader needs to make meaning of complex and well-crafted language.
 Throughout the book, Byatt’s language is detailed, descriptive, and dense, and this language helps the reader to be immersed into the Victorian, as well as academic world.
 The reader is brought into the puzzle as line upon expertly written line takes him or her deeper into the story.
-The author isn’t using gimmicks here.
-Rather, we are dealing with an extremely well-thought-out piece of literature.
+The author isn’t using gimmicks here – Rather, we are dealing with an extremely well-thought-out piece of literature.

-After reading this book, I understood exactly why it was the recipient of the Booker Literary Prize in 1991.
+After reading this book, I understood exactly why Possession was the recipient of the Booker Literary Prize in 1991.
 The book offers the reader at least four, well-crafted, major subplots within the larger plot.
 Also, Possession cannot be read passively because the author makes the reader an active participant in the book; the author involves the reader.
 This book makes a promise that not all books can: The reader will be challenged and changed by this book.
 For this reason, among others, Possession is an extremely valuable read for writers, as well as those who love literature.
 The intellect of the dedicated writer, and even the occasional reader, will benefit from exploring this book.

 I recently spoke to Cathy (Cat) Colborn, author, creator of the an online journal, and Philadelphia representative for WragsInk Publishing.
 Colborn has been writing and drawing since she had her first easy reader as a child.
 Today, she’s become a jack-of-all trades in the creative-writing and publishing worlds.